stracquadaniolab/pygna/README.md

 Please note, that `pip` will not install non Python requirements.

+You can also run pygna using Docker as follows:

+    $ docker run docker.pkg.github.com/stracquadaniolab/pygna/pygna:latest

 ## Getting started

 A typical `pygna` analysis consists of 3 steps: